vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 At 4 Tb, I needed 5 to hit my storage goals.
 At a lofty $200 each, this wasn't cheap, but I'm pleased with the results so far.
-Unfortunately reviewing a drive is best done a year after its put in to production, and as of now they've been used for a few weeks.
+Unfortunately reviewing a drive is best done a year after it's put in to production, and as of now they've been used for a few weeks.
 From what I've seen these few weeks, the drives are good.
-They operate quitely, don't put out a tremendous amount of heat, and vibration very little.
+They operate quitely, don't put out a tremendous amount of heat, and vibrate very little.

 ![Western Digital Re Drives][7]